vicent-dev/cron-php/README.md

 ## Installation and execution 🏗

 Just run `make install` for installing dependencies.
-Change anything from  generated `.env`.
+You can change anything from  generated `.env`.
 Run executing the entry file `cron.php` located in the root folder of the project.